Mary Colbert and Billye Brim Conference Call Numbers - go to: PRAYING IN AGREEMENT

 (End of the Week News Highlights)

 Prayer requests and guidelines to praying for The Constitution.

 Read about The Vision I had in 2016 about the United States.
+We win!

 Below are three current news feeds from the White House.
-When reading through these, be sensitive to the leading of the Holy Spirit on what to pray for.

 FROM THE WHITE HOUSE

 As you read these News Updates, pray and ask the LORD to intervene...